4 Ways to Save for Retirement When You Work in the Gig Economy (1440 x 600 px)

 2. You can open a plan for your gig venture and make tax-deductible contributions, even if you are covered by a plan at your primary job.

 Just like a regular IRA, it can be set up as a self-directed plan where you pick where you want to invest.
-Again, like a regular IRA, you can contribute up to 100% of your side gig income to the plan, up to the contribution limits.
+You can also contribute up to 100% of your side gig income to the plan, but only up to the allowed contribution limit of $23,000 in 2024.

 Solo 401(k)

-And that’s just the “employee” portion.
-With a Solo 401(k) plan for a self-employed person, you act as both employee and employer.
-You can contribute 100% of your income to the plan as an employee, up to the employee contribution limit.
-But you can also contribute up to 25% of your income as an employer contribution.
+These contribution limits represent the “employee” portion.
+However, with a Solo 401(k) plan for a self-employed person, you act as both employee and employer.
+This means you can contribute 100% of your income to the plan as an employee up to the employee contribution limit, but you can also contribute up to 25% of your income as an employer contribution.

-What’s more, you can have a solo 401(k) plan in place even if you have a retirement plan through your primary job.
-However, the contributions to both plans cannot exceed the total limits for a single plan.
-For 2019, that’s $56,000 including both the employee and the employer contributions.
+As an additional benefit, you can have a solo 401(k) plan in place even if you have a retirement plan through your primary job.
+However, the contributions to both plans cannot exceed $69,000 in 2024.
+The overall limit includes both employee and employer contributions.

 Simplified Employee Pension (SEP) IRA